hightekvagabond/gypsys-cli-tools/README.md

 Each directory contains a specific tool with its own README explaining what it does and how to use it:

+- **bin/** - Links to frequently used tools for easy PATH management
 - **aws/** - AWS-related utilities
 - **bitwarden/** - Bitwarden CLI helpers
 - **check-repos/** - Repository management and health checks